INSIDE: Roam the Gnome’s Ultimate List of Disney Tips with Toddlers.

 Tip.
 17: Lunch at the 50’s Prime Time Cafe.

-My favourite food experience at any of the parks, AND my favourite food too.
+My favourite food experience at any of the parks, with a hilarious in-character cast member serving, AND my favourite food too.

 Oh my… I had the the sampling of Mom’s favourite recipes.